Triangulated categories of mixed motives: Descent in -fibred model categories

 is a homotopy pullback square in $\V$. \item[(ii)] The presheaf $F$ satisfies Nisnevich descent on $T_\nis$. \end{itemize} \end{thm} \begin{proof} By virtue of corollaries \ref{reductionelementarymodcatbasic} and \ref{reductionelementarymodcat}, it is sufficient to prove this in the case where $\V$ is the usual model category of simplicial sets, in which case this is precisely Morel and Voevodsky's theorem; see \cite{MV,voecd1,voecd2}. \end{proof}

 \num Consider a Nisnevich distinguished square \eqref{Nisdist} and put $a=jg=fl$.
 According to our general assumption \ref{num:assumption_hdescent_sch}, the maps $a$, $j$ and $f$ are $\Pmor$-morphisms.
-For any object $M$ of $\M(X)$, we obtain a commutative square in $\M$ (which is well defined as an object in the homotopy of commutative squares in $\M(X)$):
+For any object $M$ of $\M(X)$, we obtain a commutative square in $\M$ (which is well-defined as an object in the homotopy of commutative squares in $\M(X)$):